yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/Kernel/Kernel_Drivers/Storage/MMC-SD.rst

 In eMMC, the User Data Area (UDA) HW partition is the primary storage space generally used to flash the rootfs.
 To prepare the UDA, use the :command:`fdisk` command.
 For ex: :samp:`fdisk /dev/mmcblkN` in which **N** is 0 or 1.
-To find which integer is eMMC use the command :command:`lsblk`, like so:
+To find which device index is eMMC use the command :command:`lsblk`, like so:

 .. code-block:: console